 This unit builds on work completed in Interventions 1 by further developing students' skills in the assessment, formulation, and treatment of adult and childhood disorders using cognitive and behavioural therapies.
-The course furthers student competencies in the VU dual-stream training model.
+The unit furthers student competencies in the VU dual-stream training model.
 Learning will focus on the application of Cognitive Behaviour Therapy (CBT) to a range of client problems and disorders, meta-competencies in CBT, and application of CBT to severe mental health disorders including psychosis.

 APC6091 - Interventions 1 - Introduction to CBT

 |1.||Conceptualise, plan and implement a course of treatment based on a CBT framework;|